GrahamDumpleton-abandoned/whiskey-jumpstart-django/README.rst

 This is a Whiskey jumpstart example for Django.

 It demonstrates how the same code based for a Django application can be deployed against Docker, Heroku and OpenShift.
+The example is running in all cases using using Apache/mod_wsgi, courtesy of ``mod_wsgi-express``.

 To get it running follow the steps outlined below for each deployment type.